25 Days of Christmas: History

 The event was first held in 1996, and has been an annual fixture of the channel through its various incarnations, including The Family Channel, Fox Family, ABC Family, and Freeform.
 The brand covers airings of classic holiday specials as well as new Christmas-themed television movies each year; generally few of the network's original series air during the time period, outside of Christmas-themed episodes and contractually obligated Christian Broadcasting Network programs (such as The 700 Club).
-Since 2006, the lineup has also included airings of general, family films (usually major blockbuster film franchises) that Freeform holds rights to, which included the Harry Potter films until January 2017, and other Walt Disney Studios Motion Pictures films.
-In 2007, the block was extended to November with a Countdown to 25 Days of Christmas block.
+Since 2006, the lineup has also included airings of non-Christmas feature films from the network's library (including Walt Disney Studios releases, and until 2017, the Harry Potter films).
+In 2007, the block was extended to November with a Countdown to 25 Days of Christmas event.

-For 2017-2018, Disney extended the 25 Days of Christmas branding to holiday programming shown by Freeform's sister properties in the Disney-ABC Television Group, including ABC, Disney Channel, Disney XD, and Disney Jr.
+In 2017 and 2018, Disney extended the 25 Days of Christmas branding to holiday programming across the entire Disney-ABC Television Group, including ABC, Disney Channel, Disney XD, and Disney Junior.

 For most of the block's run, fourteen specials from the Rankin/Bass Productions library of Christmas specials (excluding the original Rudolph the Red-Nosed Reindeer and Frosty the Snowman specials, both of which aired on CBS from 1972 and 1969 respectively through 2023) served as the centerpiece of the 25 Days of Christmas.
 Freeform lost the rights to twelve of those specials (which included The Year Without a Santa Claus), along with other content whose right was held by Warner Bros.
 Discovery and its predecessor companies such as Elf, The Polar Express and National Lampoon's Christmas Vacation, to AMC after the 2017 Christmas season to serve as the linchpin of its new "Best Christmas Ever" schedule; WBD also carries that content on its own All I Watch for Christmas and Christmas Maximus blocks on the WBD-owned former Turner networks.
 Freeform still airs Santa Claus is Comin' to Town and The Little Drummer Boy In May 2019, Freeform announced it had acquired the cable rerun rights to the Rudolph and Frosty specials, reuniting the four pre-1974 Rankin/Bass programs on the same network.
 CBS continued to hold the free-to-air rerun rights to both specials until NBC retained the rights to the 2024 airings.
 Freeform and ABC also held rights to the Charlie Brown holiday specials until Apple TV+ acquired the exclusive rights to the franchise in 2020 (later sublicensing some of the specials to PBS for one-time airings that year).